cboettig/labnotebook/_posts/2014-05-05-knitr-workflow-challenges.md

 the chunks interwoven in the document.
-What I tend to want is having all the chunks run at the beginning, such that any variables or results can easily be added (and their appearance tweaked by editing the code) as figure chunks or inline expressions.
+What I tend to want is having all the chunks run at the beginning, such that any variables or results can easily be added (and their appearance tweaked by editing the code) as figure chunks or in-line expressions.
 The only purpose of maintaining chunks instead of a simple script is the piecewise caching of chunk dependencies which can help debugging.

-Since displaying the code is surpressed, we are then left with the somewhat ironic challenge of how best to present code as a supplement.
+Since displaying the code is suppressed, we are then left with the somewhat ironic challenge of how best to present code as a supplement.
 One option is simply to point to the source `.Rmd`, another is to use the `tangle()` option to extract all the code as a separate `.R` file.
 In either case,